diegargon/monnet/README.md

     apt install apache2 php-fpm php-mysqli php-curl php-mbstring

 Mysql/MariaDB:
-    You can install or use a remote machine
+    You can install or use a remote machine with mysql

 arp
     Optional for get mac's address, only work same network (other method will added in the future)